AUSSDA/reproducible_research/open_science_reproducible_research.md

 ## 4.1 Benefits of dynamic document generation using Quarto
 If you use Quarto, you can work with one tool that holds both the theoretical as well as empirical part of your publication.
 For instance, imagine you are writing an article.
 When working in Quarto, one file is sufficient for the entire paper: The file contains the discussion of your research question and relevant literature as well as the code for the analysis, figures and tables and the discussion of your results.
 This means that you do not need to copy-paste figures or tables or results from one document to the other (and wonder if you ever forgot to copy any new versions of tables and figures).

-You can even directly reference your model outcomes and estimates in the text, which are then updated if you rerun the analyses/ you render your document.
+You can even directly reference your model outcomes and estimates in the text, which are then updated if you rerun the analyses or you render your document.
 For instance, instead of copy-pasting the mean of a variable, you can include some R code in the text that calculates the mean and includes this figure directly in the text.
 Thereby you can not only be sure that your estimates are up to date and immune to typing or rounding errors, but others can also easily verify your calculations.
 You even have the possibility to let others see the code in your output document.
 In short, you allow others to retrace your steps -- your research becomes reproducible.

 Quarto can also facilitate creating documentation files that accompany your data.
 For instance, you can use R to create an overview of all variables in your data set including information on summary statistics such as the minimum, maximum or mean.
 The output can either be a pdf or also an html file that even includes the code.
-This can be usefully both for drafting documentation material for others to make your data re-usable and FAIR but also if you write a research log only for yourself as you can document in detail the reasons for the decisions you made (e.g. why you omitted specific observations).
+This can be useful both for drafting documentation material for others to make your data re-usable and FAIR (Findable, Accessible, Interoperable, Reuseable) but also if you write a research log only for yourself as you can document in detail the reasons for the decisions you made (e.g. why you omitted specific observations).

 Of course, Quarto also allows you to take advantage of reference management systems ([using e.g. bibtex](https://Quarto.org/docs/get-started/authoring/text-editor.html#citations)).

-You can create different output formats with Quarto, from pdf PDF to html and dashboards.
+You can create different output formats with Quarto, from PDF to html and dashboards.
 You can use Quarto to write scientific publications like monographies or articles.
 Quarto uses Latex as a tool for creating PDFs, so your output will look like typical Latex documents.
 In addition, you can also use Quarto to create websites or dashboard that cater to the general public or journalists.

 Are you eager for an example?
 The Austrian Foreign Policy Panel Project used Quarto for cleaning and curating data, creating a methods report in pdf as well as html and drafting a codebook including an overview of all variables as well as summary statistics and plots.
 You can check out all files under the DOI https://doi.org/10.11587/UJJWTG.
 In addition, the project used Quarto to launch a website that allows for glimpses into the data as well as some general descriptions that you can check out here: https://afp3.at/ .